When you use an Array, you can only look up data by index 0, 1, 2.

 And a different hash function might give you these indexes:

 Sometimes indexes "collide" and point to the same location.
-Collisions are impossible to avoid, so you need to allow both items to be stored in the same spot.
-People do that by just storing everything as a LinkedList node (we haven't talked about Linked Lists yet, but you get the general idea, just store the collisions in the same place):
+Collisions are impossible to avoid (if you try, you end up doing the same number of operations), so you need to allow both items to be stored in the same spot. (internally, this is implemented by storing all elements in a LinkedList node - we cover LinkedLists next, but you get the idea, store the items in the same slot):

 Collisions are bad because they make things slower.
 To get Charlie's phone number you first need to walk through Bob's phone number.
 But collisions are pretty rare.
 The computer makes sure they're rare by always keeping half the slots in the Array empty.
 If you add too many items, it just doubles the size of the Array.
+Even with this extra cost of doubling the array, the average number of operations is O(1), or "just one step".

 Behind the scenes, HashMaps figure out which slot each key goes in, using this formula: key→ h(key) % len(array)